 Miniature alarm and camera

-To deter a theft before it happens, consider the audible alarm.
-Some models trigger at the slightest movement and can reach up to 85 decibels, enough to scare off the most daring.
+To deter theft before it happens, consider a sound alarm.
+Some models trigger at the slightest movement and can reach up to 85 decibels, enough to scare off the boldest.

-There are also small connected cameras with motion detection: they send you a live alert if someone approaches your bike.
+There are also connected mini-cameras with motion detection: they send you a live alert if someone approaches your electric bike.

 Marking & insurance

-The Bicycode marking allows you to officially register your cargo bike.
-In case of theft, this facilitates the procedures and increases the chances of recovery.
-Finally, subscribing to specialized insurance can save you a lot of trouble: in case of theft or damage, you are compensated quickly, without any unpleasant surprises.
+The Bicycode marking allows you to officially register your cargo electric bike.
+In case of theft, this facilitates procedures and increases the chances of recovery.
+Finally, subscribing to specialized insurance can save you many troubles: in case of theft or damage, you are compensated quickly, without unpleasant surprises.

-Bicycle parking regulations: be careful not to make a mistake!
+Electric bike parking regulations: be careful not to make mistakes!

-Parking a cargo bike in an urban environment is not just a matter of practicality and safety.
-It is also subject to legal rules that are essential to know in order to avoid unpleasant surprises and penalties.
-Many cyclists are unaware that improperly parking their bike can result in fines, or even the removal of the bike.
+Parking a cargo electric bike in an urban environment is not just a matter of convenience and safety.
+It is also subject to legal rules that are essential to know to avoid unpleasant surprises and penalties.
+Many cyclists are unaware that improperly parking their electric bike can lead to fines or even the removal of the bike.
 Here is a brief reminder of the main rules to follow to park legally.

 Parking on sidewalks: traps to avoid

-Sidewalks are often preferred places to park your bike in the city, but beware: there are specific restrictions.
-In most cities, it is forbidden to park a bike in a way that obstructs pedestrian traffic.
-For example, a cargo bike that extends onto a pedestrian crossing can result in a fine for obstructive parking.
+Sidewalks are often preferred spots to park your electric bike in the city, but beware: there are specific restrictions.
+In most cities, it is forbidden to park an electric bike in a way that obstructs pedestrian traffic.
+For example, a cargo electric bike that extends onto a crosswalk can result in a fine for obstructive parking.

-Certain areas, such as pedestrian zones or low emission zones (LEZ), may prohibit bicycle parking due to local restrictions.
-It is therefore crucial to check the signage and local regulations before leaving your bike.
-This also applies to places where you need special authorization, such as certain private parking lots or delivery zones.
+Certain areas, such as pedestrian zones or low emission zones (ZFE), may prohibit bike parking due to local restrictions.
+It is therefore crucial to check signage and local regulations before leaving your bike.
+This also applies to places where special authorization is required, such as some private parking lots or delivery zones.

 FAQ

-Can parking spaces for cars really be used to park a cargo bike?
+Can you really use car parking spaces to park an electric cargo bike?

-No, it is generally prohibited to park a cargo bike in spaces reserved for cars, unless these are specifically designed for bikes.
-Some cities offer bike parking in dedicated areas, but using a car parking space can result in a fine.
+No, it is generally forbidden to park an electric cargo bike in spaces reserved for cars, unless these are specifically designed for bikes.
+Some cities offer bike parking in dedicated zones, but using a car parking spot can result in a fine.
 It is therefore better to look for a bike space intended for this purpose.

-Is it possible to secure your cargo bike with a connected lock?
+Is it possible to secure an electric cargo bike with a connected lock?

 Yes, there are connected locks, such as models with geolocation or smart lockers, which offer additional security.
-These locks allow real-time tracking of the bike's location, or even trigger an alarm in case of a theft attempt.
-Although effective, they should be used in addition to a traditional lock (such as a U-lock) for maximum protection.
+These locks allow you to track the bike's location in real time or even trigger an alarm in case of theft attempt.
+Although effective, they should be used in addition to a classic lock (like a U-lock) for maximum protection.

-What should I do if I can't find suitable parking in my city?
+What to do if I can't find suitable parking in my city?

-If you are in a big city and have trouble finding parking for your cargo bike, it can be helpful to inquire with local authorities about the parking facilities in place, or to turn to collaborative solutions such as private parking lots, shared spaces, or secure space rental services.
+If you are in a big city and have trouble finding parking for your electric cargo bike, it can be useful to inquire with local authorities about the parking infrastructures in place, or to turn to collaborative solutions like private parking lots, shared spaces, or secure space rental services.

 Conclusion

-Parking a cargo bike in the city may seem complicated at first, but you just need to adopt the right habits to turn this constraint into a simple routine.
-Between well-chosen spots, sturdy locks, connected services, and available assistance, you have all the keys to protect your bike effectively.
-Adapt your habits according to your usage, inform yourself about local infrastructure, and equip yourself wisely.
+Parking an electric cargo bike in the city may seem complicated at first, but you just need to adopt the right habits to turn this constraint into a simple routine.
+Between well-chosen spots, sturdy locks, connected services, and available aids, you have all the keys to protect your bike effectively.
+Adapt your habits according to your use, inform yourself about local infrastructures, and equip yourself smartly.
 At Weebot, we help you make the right choices with a selection of accessories designed for the security of electric cargo bikes.